 Let $P$ be a $p$-group, and $X\in \mathcal{A}_{p}(P)$.
 Observe that so we may well assume that $\Omega_1(P)=P$.

 \n We need to describe the $p$-groups $P$ such that $P=\Omega_1(P)$ and $P'$ is cyclic.
-The results are certainly known, but we include proofs for completeness.
-If $p>2$ such group are ''essentially'' extra-special groups. \begin{teor} Let $p$ be an odd prime number and $P$ a $p$-group such that $P'$ is cyclic and $\Omega_1(P)=P$.
-If $P'\neq 1$, then $\vert P' \vert = p$, and $P$ is the direct product of an elemantary ableian group and an exstraspecial group of exponent $p$. \end{teor} \emph{Proof.} Since $P'$ is cyclic, $P$ is regular, by theorem 4.3.13 in \cite{su2}.
-Now we use theorem 4.3.14 in \cite{su2} to obtain that $exp(\Omega_1(P))=p$.
+The following results are certainly known, but we include proofs for completeness.
+If $p>2$ such groups are ``essentially'' extra-special groups. \begin{teor} Let $p$ be an odd prime number and $P$ a $p$-group such that $P'$ is cyclic and $\Omega_1(P)=P$.
+If $P'\neq 1$, then $\vert P' \vert = p$, and $P$ is the direct product of an elementary abelian group and an extra-special group of exponent $p$. \end{teor} \emph{Proof.} Since $P'$ is cyclic, $P$ is regular, by Theorem 4.3.13 in \cite{su2}.
+Now we use Theorem 4.3.14 in \cite{su2} to obtain that $\exp(\Omega_1(P))=p$.
 But $\Omega_1(P)=P$ and so $\vert P' \vert \le p$.
 The last assertion follows easily. \ $\square$